sculpin/sculpin.io/source/getstarted.md

     # Hello world.

-    I am in the future.
+    I am a visitor in the past.
+I'm going to invest all my gold into dotcom stocks!

-    *Markdown is cool.*
+    *Markdown is fun.*

     {% verbatim %}**So is twig, because it knows this page's name is: {{ page.title }}**{% endverbatim %}